heikoxyz/Analysis-of-rock-climbing-routes-in-the-US-/README.md

 Which region has the highest ratio of sport type routes compared to others?
 What does the spread of grades look like across the regions and the US?
 Which region has the hardest grades?
+What style of climbing is mostly found in each state?